Coleridge-Initiative/big-data-and-social-science/docs/12-ChapterPrivacy.md

 harm from their data being accessed, analyzed, and reported.
 A clear distinction must be made between analysis done for the public good and that done for private gain.
-In practical terms, this requires that the private interests of individual privacy and data confidentiality be balanced against the social benefits of research access and use.
+In practical terms, this requires that the interests of individual privacy and data confidentiality be balanced against the social benefits of research access and use.

 **Privacy** "encompasses not only the famous 'right to be left alone,' or keeping